Dashboards are a powerful forensic tool to create searches and view search results based on data available through a search.

 Live Mode is the ideal way to share screens for network operations centers, Operations, Developers, and so on.

-You can access available Dashboards in two places: from the Dashboards menu on the main navigation bar, or from the Library.
+You can access available dashboards on the left nav.
+To see more dashboards, click in the Search box.
+(In the classic UI, find dashboards on the Dashboards menu on the main navigation bar, or in the Library.)

 What else do I need to know before I get started?